What Does it Mean To Live Vibrantly?

 Why am I telling you this?
 For several reasons.
 Please notice it wasn’t until the 1980’s that social scientists were even looking at crafting a definition of aging that might differ from the millennia-old view of aging as simply, falling apart, getting sick, then dying.
 Also, the first analysis was narrow in scope, and heavily eschewed toward more well-off, fantasy-based Americans with perfect silver hair and glimmering straight teeth.
 You get the idea– the majority of aging folks were left out of the first draft.
 Dr. Young, her colleagues, and those following her have done well to give us a greater range of what it means to age vibrantly.
 (No one uses “successful aging” anymore, as it sets one up for “failed” aging if the criteria isn’t met) 🙁

-I believe a few more gradations are needed to create a nuanced image of what it means to be vibrant as we get older.
+I believe a few more gradations are needed to create a nuanced image of what it means to live vibrantly as we get older.
 I have divided my vision into the three areas gerontology encompasses: the body, mind, and spirit.
 To age vibrantly, I believe, we need to include, and maximize our abilities and options in all three areas.
 This month I will be unwrapping the gifts research has given us.
 I will reveal the findings of scientists who observe seniors, as well as what seniors themselves say makes them feel vibrant every day.
 Stay tuned.

 Until next time…Be Vibrant!